libsl3 1.3.51003

 Text is a UTF-8 string since this is a good default and keeps things simple.

-If UTF-16 string types is wanted this needs to be implement self.
-The same is true for the special endianess functions sqlite provides.
+If UTF-16 string types are needed, this must be implemented separately.
+The same is true for the special endianness functions SQLite provides.

-There are 2 ways to do with writing an own sl3::RowCallback or a sl3::Command::Callback.
-See RowCallback and Callback functions from more infomration.
+There are two ways to do this: write your own sl3::RowCallback or sl3::Command::Callback.
+See RowCallback and Callback functions for more information.

-If you think on of these features should be supported by the library please file a feature request in the issue tracker.
+If you think one of these features should be supported by the library, please file a feature request in the issue tracker.

 sl3::DbValue